webpack/webpack-cli/OPTIONS.md

                                                                                      (node.js), but others might be added by plugins).
   --no-output-wasm-loading                                                           Negative 'output-wasm-loading' option.
   --output-webassembly-module-filename <value>                                       The filename of WebAssembly modules as relative path inside the 'output.path' directory.
-  --output-worker-chunk-loading <value>                                              The method of loading chunks (methods included by default are 'jsonp' (web), 'importScripts' (WebWorker), 'require'
+  --output-worker-chunk-loading <value>                                              The method of loading chunks (methods included by default are 'jsonp' (web), 'import' (ESM), 'importScripts'
-                                                                                     (sync node.js), 'async-node' (async node.js), but others might be added by plugins).
+                                                                                     (WebWorker), 'require' (sync node.js), 'async-node' (async node.js), but others might be added by plugins).
   --no-output-worker-chunk-loading                                                   Negative 'output-worker-chunk-loading' option.
   --output-worker-wasm-loading <value>                                               The method of loading WebAssembly Modules (methods included by default are 'fetch' (web/WebWorker), 'async-node'
                                                                                      (node.js), but others might be added by plugins).